Instantly ask Library Help Desk staff about anything! Available during Help Desk opening hours.

 It is strongly advised that you attend one of these seminars to familiarize yourself with APA citation.

-Once you have attended this Success Seminar or otherwise learned about the basics of APA, drop-in sessions will be hosted in the Library where you can ask specific questions about citations in your e-scan assignments.
+Drop-in sessions will be hosted in the Library where you can ask specific questions about citations and research in your e-scan assignments.
 Please note these sessions will not cover the basics of APA citation, they will be for answering specific questions about the citations you have already drafted.
+Also please be aware that the librarian cannot proofread or look over your assignment (for this service, contact the Student Writing Centre.)

 If you cannot attend the Success Seminar on citation or any of the scheduled drop-in sessions, you can try reaching out for individual citation help, but be aware that help available on an individual basis is very limited: